Popular Cars with RB Engine

 Introduction to R32

-The Nissan Skyline GT-R R32, introduced in 1989, is a car that every enthusiast knows and respects.
-Nicknamed “Godzilla” because it devoured the competition, this beast commands respect.
-The first time I got behind the wheel of an R32, I understood why—it’s a car that means business.
+Launched in 1989, the Nissan Skyline GT-R R32 is a car every enthusiast respects.
+Nicknamed “Godzilla” for its dominance over competitors, the R32 commands attention.
+The first time I drove an R32, I understood why it’s so revered—it’s a car built for performance.

 RB26DETT Engine